cytoscape/cytoscape.js/documentation/md/style.md

  * **`line-color`** : The colour of the edge's line.
  * **`line-style`** : The style of the edge's line; may be `solid`, `dotted`, or `dashed`.
  * **`line-cap`** : The cap style of the edge's line; may be `butt` (default), `round`, or `square`.
 The cap may or may not be visible, depending on the shape of the node and the relative size of the node and edge.
 Caps other than `butt` extend beyond the specified endpoint of the edge.
+ * **`line-opacity`** : The opacity of the edge's line and arrow.
+Useful if you wish to have a separate opacity for the edge label versus the edge line.
+Note that the opacity value of the edge element affects the effective opacity of its line and label subcomponents.
  * **`line-fill`** : The filling style of the edge's line; may be `solid` (default), `linear-gradient` (source to target), or `radial-gradient` (midpoint outwards).
  * **`line-dash-pattern`** : The `dashed` line pattern which specifies alternating lengths of lines and gaps. (e.g. `[6, 3]`).
  * **`line-dash-offset`** : The `dashed` line offset (e.g. `24`).
 It is useful for creating edge animations.